kubernetes/enhancements/keps/sig-storage/1979-object-storage-support/README.md

 This workflow describes the automation designed for deleting a `Bucket` instance and optionally the related backend bucket.
 Revoking access to this bucket is covered in [Revoke Bucket Access](#revoke-bucket-access).

-> Note: it is important to understand that when a `BucketRequest` deletion triggers the delete of the associated `Bucket` instance, the `Bucket` instance is deleted regardless of access.
+It is important to understand that when a `BucketRequest` deletion triggers the delete of the associated `Bucket` instance, the `Bucket` instance is deleted regardless of access.
 This means that even if a `BucketAccess` references a `Bucket`, the `Bucket is still deleted and the BA is orphaned.
 Additionally, even if multiple `Bucket` instances point to the same backend bucket, if the retention policy is "Delete" then the bucket is deleted and workloads may fail.
 Potentially, this may only apply to MVP.

-A `BucketAccess` instance is deleted only once the underlying Pod stop using the access credentials. `BucketAccess` instance is deleted by deleting the corresponding BAR or admin can delete the BA directly.
-If a Pod is using the BA then the BA deletion will wait until Pod is deleted.
-If a Pod using the BA is terminated, then the BA can be deleted by deleting the BAR.
+A `BucketAccess` instance is deleted once the app pod terminates.
+In this case, the associated BAR ismodified to reflect a delete condition, but this resource is not deleted.
+Deleting the BAR is deferred until the app terminates, in which case the BA is deleted, finalizers removed, and the BAR is garbage collected.
+The admin can delete the BA directly but this is an anti-pattern and may not be supported in MVP.
+If a pod is using the BA, direct BA deletion waits until pod is deleted.
+Once the pod using the BA terminates, the BA can be deleted by deleting the BAR.

-> Note: it's up to each provisioner whether or not to physically delete bucket content.
+It is up to each provisioner whether or not to physically delete bucket content.
 But, for idempotency, the expectation is that the backend bucket will at least be made unavailable, pending out-of-band bucket lifecycle policies.

-> Note: delete is described below as a synchronous workflow but it will likely need to be implemented asynchronously to accommodate potentially long delete times when buckets contain many objects.
+The delete workflow is described as a synchronous, but it will likely be asynchronous to accommodate potentially long delete times when buckets contain many objects.
 The steps should still mostly follow what's outlined below.

 Here is the workflow: